dolmagrg123/microblog_VPC_deployment/README.md

  What are the advantages of separating the deployment environment from the production environment?
 Does the infrastructure in this workload address these concerns?
 Could the infrastructure created in this workload be considered that of a "good system"?
 Why or why not?
 How would you optimize this infrastructure to address these issues?

+ The main advantage of separating deployment and production environment could be the security aspect, rollback capabilities and better testing environment.
+Keeping our code in private subnet minimizes the risk of the code being exposed and altered.
+In our infrastructure we do have different servers for web server and application server but we still do not seem to have a separate production environment.
+Having a separate deployment/production environment allows testing before we push our code in the production environment.
+Any issues occurred during development process will not effect the production.

+ Our system does not have autoscaling capabilities as we have not enabled autoscaling.
+Once we have autoscalers, we can also use load balancers to separate the load between different servers.
+We could add more monitoring and create alarms based on the alerts to notify engineers if any issues arise.

 ### "CONCLUSION"

+This workload was successfully able to segregate our web server and application server by putting them in public and private subnets respectively.
+We were able to make use VPC to connect multiple VPCs and deploy our application using the Jenkins CI/CD pipeline which help reduce a lot of manual work making our deployment more efficient.